The Movement against Globalism and Islam in Europe

 Zúquete presents the multifaceted Identitarian movement on its own terms.
 He delves deep into the Identitarian literature and social media, covering different geographic contexts and drawing from countless primary sources in different European languages, while simultaneously including many firsthand accounts, testimonies, and interviews with theorists, sympathizers, and activists.
 The Identitarians investigates a phenomenon that will become increasingly visible on both sides of the Atlantic as European societies become more multicultural and multiethnic, and as immigration from predominantly Muslim nations continues to grow.
 The book will be of interest to Europeanists, political scientists, sociologists, and general readers interested in political extremism and contemporary challenges to liberal democracies.

-José Pedro Zúquete is a research fellow at the Social Sciences Institute of the University of Lisbon.
-He is the author of Missionary Politics in Contemporary Europe and co-author of The Struggle for the World.
+José Pedro Zúquete is a research fellow at the Institute of Social Sciences at the University of Lisbon.
+He is the editor of the Routledge International Handbook of Charisma and co-author of The Struggle for the World.